opendata-swiss/dcat_ap_ch/.github/ISSUE_TEMPLATE/aid-and-tools.md

 ---

+**Title:**

-Title: Give the issue a short but meaningful title, e.g. the class or property to which the issue relates
+Give the issue a short but meaningful title, e.g. a reference to the DCAT-AP CH class or property for which the aid/tool is intended, or a general reference to the topic with which the aid/tool deals.

-Content:
+**Content:**

+Describe your proposed change

-Name and/or affiliation of the author
+**Name and/or affiliation of the author:**

+Describe who you are or on behalf of whom you are writing this issue.

-Portal, service or software product presented or affected Clear and concise description of the aid and/or Tool Proposed solution, if available
+**Portal, service or software product presented or affected**

+**Clear and concise description of the aid and/or tool**

+Describe the problem domain.

+**Proposed solution, if available**

+Describe (a) possible solution(s).

-Link to the aid and/or tool, screenshot (if helpful)
+**Link to the class/property or section, screenshot (if helpful)**

+Add any additional information like links, screenshots etc.

+* Link to additional information:
+* Screenshot:

+**Add the issue to a Project**

-Project: Under Project, please add the project "Aids and Tools".
+Please add the issue to the existing project "Aids and Tools". https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart#adding-the-issue-to-a-project